10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Flat images need textural interest to feel three-dimensional and engaging.
 Too much of the same texture feels flat and boring.

-Why it's a problem: Texture is what makes a two-dimensional image feel tactile and real.
+Texture is what makes a two-dimensional image feel tactile and real.
 When everything in your composition has similar texture, there's no visual intrigue.
 The image feels flat in a bad way and fails to engage viewers.
 Your eye needs texture variation to create interest and dimension.

-The fix: Intentionally combine different textures in every flat lay.
+Intentionally combine different textures in every flat lay.
 Mix smooth elements such as glass, paper, metal with textured ones like fabric, florals, natural elements.
 Include both matte and slightly reflective surfaces.

 Your background provides foundational texture.
-This is why hand-painted surfaces work so beautifully.
+This is why hand-painted styling surfaces work so beautifully.
 They offer subtle texture variation that provides visual interest without competing with your subjects.
 Unlike completely smooth surfaces that feel sterile, or heavily textured surfaces that distract, artfully painted surfaces hit the perfect balance.

 Consider how light reveals texture.
 Side lighting emphasizes texture better than flat, frontal light.
 Position your light source to create gentle shadows that show off the textures in your composition.